10 Budget-Friendly Cleaning Tips for Your Home

 • White vinegar, baking soda, and lemon are remarkably effective for a variety of cleaning tasks and are among the best do-it-yourself cleaning agents.

-• Spray bottles with equal parts of white vinegar and water can be used to make a streak and smudge-free all-purpose cleaning spray.
+• Spray bottles filled with equal parts white vinegar and water can be used to make a streak- and smudge-free all-purpose cleaning spray.

 • Baking soda can be used to clean sinks and tubs when applied to a damp sponge.